crowd2fund/finblocks-php-sdk-test/README.md

 $accountHolder = $finblocks->factories()->accountHolders()->createIndividual();
 $accountHolder->... // Use the setters to add the expected content for this model.

-// The Endpoint will return a new object, that you can assign to the existing variable.
+// The Endpoint will return a new object, that you can set to the existing variable.
 $accountHolder = $finblocks->accountHolders()->createIndividual($accountHolder);
 ```